grpc/proposal/L82-core-event-engine.md

 ### Temporary protections

-The EventEngine can be enabled at compile time by defining the C/C++ macro `GRPC_USE_EVENT_ENGINE`.
-EventEngines will not be enabled by default on any platform to begin with.

 The EventEngine API will exist in the `grpc_event_engine::experimental` namespace until it has stabilized.
 Stabilization will likely be signaled by having all platforms supported sufficiently by the default EventEngine, and having all other primary EventEngine use cases exercised without needing to make further API changes.

-The EventEngine rollout is planned to be on a per-platform basis.
-Once we establish that the default EventEngine implementation is sufficient for a specific platform, we will change the build to replace iomgr with EventEngine on that platform.
+The EventEngine rollout is planned to happen on a feature-by-feature basis, and one callsite at a time.
+In some scenarios, we'll maintain both EventEngine and the legacy versions of code, with the option to select behavior on startup.
+(Details to be documented)

 ## Limitations